Gurjot771/Project_Gurjot_Singh_Sawhney/README.md

 Creates a ResNet-18 model with the layer configuration [2, 2, 2, 2].
 Takes the number of classes as input.

-Though this function is being created but in the rest of the code ResNet(BasicBlock, [2, 2, 2, 2], num_classes=num_classes) is being used instead of calling the function
+Though this function is being created but in the rest of the code ResNet(BasicBlock, [2, 2, 2, 2], num_classes) is being used instead of calling the function

 # Other Parameters
 Optimiser: AdamsW to implement weight decay to punish the network from overfitting.